Skip to main navigation Skip to main content

 Talk with alcohol and other drugs services to understand their experience with identifying risks for children that stem from problematic substance use.

 A parent’s problematic substance use can affect a child or create risks that are both immediately visible or appear over time.
-Give service providers access to guides on supporting parents and identifying developmental trauma such as the Child Development and Trauma Guide
+Give service providers access to guides on supporting parents and identifying developmental trauma such as the Child development and trauma guides.

 Tips for working with other service professionals